tldr-pages/tldr/pages/linux/qmrestore.md

 `qmrestore {{path/to/vzdump-qemu-100-2022_10_07-09_10_10.vma.lzo}} {{100}}`

-- Overwrite existing virtual machine from given backup file on the original storage:
+- Overwrite existing virtual machine from a given backup file on the original storage:

 `qmrestore {{path/to/vzdump-qemu-100-2022_10_07-09_10_10.vma.lzo}} {{100}} --force true`